jboss-developer/jboss-eap-quickstarts/hibernate3/README.md

 _Note: Hibernate 3.x is not a supported configuration in Red Hat JBoss Enterprise Application Platform 6.1 or later._

-The sole purpose of the `hibernate3` quickstart is to help you understand the changes needed to move your application from Hibernate 3.x to Hibernate 4.
+The sole purpose of the `hibernate3` quickstart is to help you understand the changes needed to move your application from Hibernate 3.x to Hibernate 4 in Red Hat JBoss Enterprise Application Platform.
 This quickstart has the same functionality as the [hibernate4](../hibernate4/README.md) quickstart but uses the Hibernate 3 libraries.
 Compare this quickstart to the [hibernate4](../hibernate4/README.md) quickstart to see the code and class differences between Hibernate 3 and Hibernate 4.